tfreiner/compiler/README.md

 ## Invocation

 The compiler is invoked as:
-'./testSem [file]' where file is entered without the extension.
+`> testSem [file]` where 'file' is entered without the extension.
 The extension must be 4280E02.
 testSem is the executable produced by the makefile.